Monitor DNS Logs for Network and Security Analysis | Datadog

 Use Cloud SIEM to troubleshoot security issues surfaced by DNS logs.

-Lastly, the DNS view in NPM surfaces monitoring data from all of your DNS servers and managed services in one place, so you can analyze network-wide DNS performance without having to SSH into individual machines.
+Lastly, the DNS view in CNM surfaces monitoring data from all of your DNS servers and managed services in one place, so you can analyze network-wide DNS performance without having to SSH into individual machines.

 DNS is used for the vast majority of network requests, and most technology solutions utilize DNS to communicate between application services, servers, pods, and machines.
 Thus DNS typically generates a high volume of logs.
 To optimally manage this high volume at scale, these DNS Logs can be stored and queried using Datadog Flex Logs, which enables you to enrich, parse, and archive 100 percent of your logs while storing only what you choose to.